Crispy, flaky and little crunches of salt – perfection.

 Using a pastry brush, paint a very thin layer of sesame oil over the top of the disk.
 Roll disk up like a jelly roll, then twist roll into a tight spiral, tucking the end underneath.
 Flatten gently with your hand, then re-roll into an 8-inch disk.

-Paint with another layer or sesame oil, sprinkle with 1/2 cup scallions, and roll up like a jelly roll again.
+Paint with another layer or sesame oil, sprinkle with 1/2 cup scallions, a sprinkle of flaky sea salt, and roll up like a jelly roll again.
 Twist into a spiral, flatten gently, and re-roll into a 7-inch disk.
 Repeat steps two and three with remaining pancakes.

 Heat oil in an 8-inch nonstick or cast-iron over medium-high heat until shimmering and carefully slip pancake into the hot oil.
 Cook, shaking the pan gently until first side is an even golden brown, about 2 minutes.